High-dimensional Newey-Powell Test Via Approximate Message Passing: Approximate message passing for expectile regression

 where $G$ is defined in \eqref{eq:scaled eff score} and $\eta(\cdot; \theta_{(t-1)})$ is the soft-thresholding operator with parameter $\theta_{(t-1)}$ defined as $\eta(\beta; \theta) = \mbox{sgn}(\beta)\max(|\beta| - \theta,0)$. \item[] \textbf{Step 2.
 Update the parameter for effective score function}\\ The scalar parameter $b_{(t)}$ is chosen such that the average of the effective score function has slope 1, i.e., $ \frac{1}{n} \sum_{i = 1}^n \partial_1 G (z_{i, (t)}; b_{(t)}) = 1 $, where $\partial_1 G(z; b)$ denotes the derivative of $G$ w.r.t. the first argument $z$ in case of differentiable function $G$.
 Hence, for the expectile regression with calculations in Section~\ref{sssec: update b calculation}, the parameter $b_{(t)}$ is updated by solving

-where $s$ is estimated by counting the nonnull components in an initial estimator $\widehat\beta$, $u_\tau$ is replaced by plugging in an estimator from the COSALES algorithm, see discussions under \eqref{eq: u_tau estimate}.
+where $\omega$ is estimated by the fraction of the nonnull components in an initial estimator $\widehat\beta$, $u_\tau$ is replaced by plugging in an estimator from the COSALES algorithm, see discussions under \eqref{eq: u_tau estimate}.
 The update $b_{(t)}$ at step $t$ is taken to be the first value on a fine grid that solves \eqref{eq: update b}.

 \item[] \textbf{Step 3.
 Update the estimators for $\beta$}\\ Update the coefficient estimator for $\beta$ as follows